OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:27

-> Make me understand the way of Your precepts,
+> Help me understand the way of Your precepts,
 > So that I will meditate on Your wonders.

 ## Psalm 119:28